GitStatus25/GitStatus/backend/BIBLE.md

     - Implement integration tests for API endpoints
     - Use snapshot testing for UI components
     - Maintain high test coverage for core functionality

+11. **Styling**
+    - Keep styles in separate CSS files, not inline or CSS-in-JS
+    - Use consistent classNames following kebab-case convention
+    - Avoid deeply nested CSS selectors (max 3 levels)
+    - Use CSS variables for theme colors and shared values
+    - Centralize theme configuration in dedicated files

 Claude must update APP_DOCS.md after every change to the codebase to ensure documentation remains current and accurate.